 Walk over and have a good connection with churches that are surrounded by you.
 Drop off a card and mention how close you are to them.
 This will give you a reason to pop over and it’s likely that they’ll refer people to someone that’s close by.

 Search churches online and reach out to them

-Get to know the church through their website, find ones that are growing and reach out.
+Get to know the church through their website, find ones that are growing, and reach out.
 You might not get as much success but it’s likely that one or two out of ten might be interested.
 Make it about a relationship.
-You’re gonna get rejection but that’s okay.
+You’re going to get a rejection but that’s okay.